Southeast Asian-Inspired Chicken Noodle Soup

 This post may contain affiliate links.
 Please read my disclosure policy.

-A quick and easy Vietnamese-style chicken noodle soup recipe with aromatic spices, rice noodles and chunks of tender chicken — have takeout at home!
+A quick and easy Vietnamese-style chicken noodle soup recipe with aromatic spices, rice noodles and chunks of tender chicken in a light broth.

-Traditional pho ga, or Vietnamese chicken noodle soup, is a favorite comfort food for my family.
-We love the light, tasty chicken broth that’s full of sweet and hot spices, tender chunks of chicken and slurp-able rice noodles.
+This soup delivers all the aromatic fresh flavors of traditional pho ga, or Vietnamese chicken noodle soup, a favorite comfort food for my family.
+The light, tasty chicken broth is full of sweet and hot spices, tender chunks of chicken and slurp-able rice noodles.

-When I cook, I always rely on my pantry of spices — I even wrote a guide to making homemade spice blends.
+When I cook, I always rely on my pantry of spices — check out my spice blends recipe book if you’re into making homemade spice blends!

-The base of this fantastic soup couldn’t be simpler.
+The base of this soup couldn’t be easier.
 First, make an infused chicken broth with garlic, ginger, shallot and a trio of spices and then quickly simmer boneless chicken in it.
 Here’s what you need:

-- Chicken broth: Homemade chicken broth or prepared low-sodium recommended, since the other ingredients are already salty.
+- Chicken broth: Make a batch of my homemade chicken broth or use a low-sodium prepared broth, since the other ingredients are already salty.

 - Fish sauce